-“It’s okay if you need some time alone.
+“It’s okay if you need some space.
 Just know I’m here for you.”

 “I can’t imagine how you must be feeling.
-Is there anything I can do for you?”
+Is there anything I can do for you and the kids?”

 “I know [person] meant a lot to you, and I’m sorry for your loss.”

 Comforting Someone Who is Going Through a Breakup

 Breakups can be incredibly hard.
 We can go through a range of emotions – sadness, anger, jealousy, guilt, relief – and having a friend to lean on during a tough time is important in the healing process.